Jassim Abdulaziz

-Jassim Mohammed Abdulaziz Al-Ahen (1/Jan/1963 – 1/Dec/2020) was a journalist and media personality in Qatar and other Arab Gulf countries.
+Jassim Mohammed Abdulaziz Al-Ahen widely Known as Jassim Abdulaziz (1 January 1963 – 1 December 2020) was a journalist and media personality in Qatar and other Arab countries in the Persian Gulf region.

 Early life and education

-Jassim Abdulaziz was born on 1 January 1963 in Al Jasrah (الجسرة), one of the oldest districts and neighborhoods in Doha, Qatar.
-He studied engineering at Qatar University, Doha.
+Jassim Abdulaziz was born on 1 January 1963 in Msheireb (مشيرب), one of the oldest district and neighborhoods in the heart of Doha, Qatar.
+He studied engineering at Qatar University, Doha before entering the media industry.

-Jassim Abdulaziz had a passion for television broadcasting and aspired to work in this field from a young age and devoted a significant part of his life to taking care of his bedridden father and helping to raise his siblings after his father's death, which was reportedly among the reasons he remained unmarried throughout his life.
+Jassim Abdulaziz had a passion for the media from a young age, which paved the way for his later professional career.

 Career

 Jassim Abdulaziz commenced his career as a news presenter in 1983.
 In addition to presenting the news, he also hosted cultural and sports programs.
 Emrah wa Erbah (امرح واربح) was one of the popular game shows he hosted.
 He also presented programs related to national and religious celebratory events, including Night of Eid (ليلة العيد), a popular show to which various celebrities, including media and sports personalities from Qatar and other Arab states, were invited to celebrate the special occasion.
 He died on 1 December 2020 after a short illness.